karlding/dotfiles/README.md

 Notice that we're using the ``/J`` flag to hard link a directory, instead of the ``/H`` flag to hard link a file

+On Linux, the Sublime Text 3 configuration is located under ``~/.config/sublime-text-3/Packages/User``.

 #### Atom
 Symlink the ``atom`` directory to ``~/.atom`` (or create a hard junction ``%userprofile%\.atom`` on Windows).